laynekm/comment_parser/README.txt

-This program determines the amount of lines, comments, and TODOs in a file, indepenednt of language.
+This program determines the amount of lines, comments, and TODOs in a file, independent of language.
 It makes sure to ignore "comments" that are actually in quotes, so only real comments are counted.

 INSTRUCTIONS